Two Dimensional Conformal Field Theory from Soft Quantum Electrodynamics in Four Dimensions: Soft Effective Action

-This is important for various reasons: First, we know that the final expression on the boundary of the space-time must be of Gaussian form.
-Then we infer that we can indeed write the path integral on the boundary as a quadratic ``action''.
-Additionally, the correlation functions calculated from the quadratic action must be exactly equal to the ones calculated by other methods on the boundary.
+Explicitly evaluating this path integral is non-trivial.
+Luckily, all we need to know and make use of is the fact that the integrals of quadratic Gaussian integrals (such as those of free quadratic theories when discretized) are also quadratic.
+Therefore, we infer that we can indeed write the path integral on the boundary as a quadratic ``action''.
+Additionally, the time-ordered correlation functions calculated from the quadratic action must be exactly equal to the ones calculated by other methods on the boundary.
 Moreover, the only fields that can possibly be included on the boundary are the $S^2$ components of the gauge field, as the other components are gauged out.
-This confirms the existence of a non-trivial effective action of boundary modes.
-We will also use $SL\left( 2, \mathbb{C} \right)$ invariance of celestial sphere amplitudes (from the Lorentz invariance at null infinity),
+This motivates the existence of a non-trivial quadratic effective action of boundary modes in the sense of Eq.~(\ref{effectivecurrent}), for as much as the time-ordered correlation functions themselves are well-behaved.
+We will also use $\mathrm{SL}\left( 2, \mathbb{C} \right)$ invariance of celestial sphere amplitudes (from the Lorentz invariance at null infinity),

-Utilizing the above, we can fix the form of our effective boundary mode action, with external current coupling, up to scalings of the boundary gauge fields by demanding exact correspondence with the Ward identities and/or the operator product expansions of the Celestial Correlator formalism Eq.~(\ref{Soft}-\ref{ascor}), as this just a different way of deriving the same results.
-This will spare us the explicit calculation of path integrating over the gauge modes on the interior of our space-time.
-Alternatively, we will present the final result directly, motivate the intuition behind it, and confirm that it conforms with the the desired results.
-We will fix the scaling of the boundary field to fit our intuitive picture.
-Consequently, we claim that the path integral over the boundary modes as a functional of the external current takes the following form,
+Utilizing the above, we can fix the form of our effective boundary mode action, with external current coupling, up to scalings of the boundary gauge fields by demanding exact correspondence with the Ward identities and/or the operator product expansions (OPEs) of the Celestial Correlator formalism Eq.~(\ref{Soft}), as this just a different way of deriving the same results.
+This would spare us the explicit calculation of path integrating over the gauge modes on the interior of our space-time.